 Files can also be downloaded on sourceforge.net.

-You can browse the CVS repository via the web.
+You can also browse the repositories via the web:

 Documentation is available as PDF in the download section.

 The article shows up the steps how to compile and configure mod_auth_ibmdb2.
 It then explains the creation and use of the also provided UDFs for generating hashes in DB2.

 Q: IBM's Websphere plugin and mod_auth(nz)_ibmdb2 seem to break each other.
 What can I do?